-SHS will continue to operate during the academic year, but with a modified schedule.
-Medical services through SHS can be received on an appointment basis only.
-Walk-in appointments will not be allowed due to COVID-19 pandemic related restrictions.
-As a result, same day appointment availability will be expanded to accommodate most students in a timely manner.
+SHS will continue to operate during the academic year.
+Medical services through SHS can be received on an appointment basis.
+Walk-in appointments will not be allowed due to COVID-19 pandemic-related restrictions.
+As a result, same-day appointment availability will be expanded to accommodate most students in a timely manner.
 SHS can be contacted at 909.621.8222.
 Review the SHS website to get more detailed information about the services provided.

 Isolation and Quarantine Procedures